RaulPPelaez/UAMMD/README.md

 **UAMMD does not need to be compiled separatedly (it is header only)**.

-Some special flags might be needed to compile some codes with certain UAMMD headers, see [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/compiling-uammd).
+Some special flags might be needed to compile codes including with certain UAMMD headers, see [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/compiling-uammd).
 Here you have a short example of how a typical UAMMD code looks like: